 Net sales were \$449.3 million for the year ended December 31, 2001, representing an increase of \$73.1 million, or 19%, when compared to the year ended December 31, 2000.
-Sales in the U.S.,

-Europe, Japan and Asia Pacific, accounted for 54%, 18%, 20% and 8%, respectively, of the Company's net sales for the year ended December 31, 2001.
+Sales in the U.S., Europe, Japan and Asia Pacific, accounted for 54%, 18%, 20% and 8%, respectively, of the Company's net sales for the year ended December 31, 2001.
 Sales in the U.S. increased by approximately \$53.8 million, or 29%, from 2000.
 The increase in U.S. sales is primarily attributable to a \$46.3 million increase in process equipment sales, due to increased etch and deposition equipment sales to the data storage industry, as well as increased sales of optical filter deposition products to the telecommunications industry.
-Sales of MBE equipment produced by Applied Epi, which we acquired in September 2001, have also contributed to the increase in U.S. process equipment sales by approximately \$9.8 million over the comparable 2000 period.
+Sales of MBE equipment produced by Applied Epi, which Veeco acquired in September 2001, have also contributed to the increase in U.S. process equipment sales by approximately \$9.8 million over the comparable 2000 period.
 This acquisition was accounted for as a purchase and thus there were no reportable sales for Applied Epi in the comparable 2000 period.
 European sales increased by \$26.0 million, or 48%, when compared to the prior year.
-This is primarily a result of a 53% increase in process equipment and a 43% increase in metrology sales over 2000.
-Sales in Japan increased by \$9.9 million, or 12%, over the prior year, primarily as a result of increased metrology sales.
-Sales in Asia Pacific decreased by \$16.9 million, or 32%, over the comparable 2000 period, as a result of decreased sales in optical metrology products, partially offset by an increase in AFM sales.
+This increase is primarily a result of a 53% increase in process equipment sales.
+The 53% increase is a result of a \$6.4 million, or 23%, increase in etch and deposition products sold primarily to the data storage industry, a \$1.4 million increase in sales of optical filter deposition products sold principally to the telecommunications industry and \$7.4 million of sales of MBE equipment sold mainly to the telecommunications industry.
+Metrology sales in Europe increased by 43%, which was principally the result of an increase of \$12.3 million, or 59%, in AFM sales to the semiconductor and research/industrial industries.
+Of the \$12.3 million, \$1.6 million was attributable to sales from the Company's TM Microscopes subsidiary, which was acquired in July of 2001 using the purchase method of accounting, and therefore there were no comparable sales in 2000.
+The 59% increase was slightly offset by a \$1.5 million, or 37%, decline in optical metrology sales of interferometry products to the data storage and semiconductor industries.
+Sales in Japan increased by \$9.9 million, or 12%, over the prior year, primarily as a result of increased metrology sales of 47% for AFMs and 22% for optical metrology products.
+Japan's process equipment sales remained relatively flat compared to the prior 2000 period.
+Sales in Asia Pacific decreased by \$16.9 million, or 32%, over the comparable 2000 period, as a result of decreased sales in optical metrology products.
+This decrease resulted from the decline in sales of the slider level crown (SLC) product line of approximately \$15.6 million to data storage customers over the prior comparable period, which was partially offset by an increase in AFM sales.
 The Company believes that there will continue to be quarter-to-quarter variations in the geographic concentration of sales.